renatoathaydes/prechelt-phone-number-encoding/README.md

 You can run it as follows:

 ```
-java -cp build CleanupWords german-words.txt # or the name of the file you downloaded
+java -cp build util.CleanupWords german-words.txt # or the name of the file you downloaded
 ```

 > This command accepts a second argument to set the maximum number of words to include.
 By default, it only uses